MehmetMusabeyoglu/My-First-Portfolio/README.md

 # My-First-Portfolio

 ## Summary
 In this project, I created my first portfolio webpage.
-I added links which are directly go to the my projects websites.
-Also I added my contact informations and their links too.
+I added links which directly go to my project websites.
+Also I added my contact information with links to corresponding contact channels.
+I used advanced CSS for styling and used flex properties, such that the items within website are adjusted when the webpage is resized.

 ## Technologies Used
 <ul>